mwcproject/mwc-qt-wallet/DOC/project_structure.md

 # Bridges

-Because of the bridges State role was changed.
-Before 'State' covered business login and provided interface to the mwc713 wallet functionality.
+Because of the bridges, 'State' role was changed.
+Before 'States' covered business logic and provided interface to the mwc713 wallet functionality.
 Now wallet, config, utils has it's own bridges.
+So States providing only business logic functionality when needed.

 ## Bridge Manager

 Location: /mwc-qt-wallet/bridge/BridgeManager.h

 Because bridges provide 'static' interface, at any time new bridge can be created and it should be functioned normally.
-Bridge to core object call is simple because we can follow static data model easily.
+Bridge to core object call is simple because core follows static data model.

 But core to bridge calls are more complicated.
-By default core doesn't aware about active bridges.
+By default core doesn't aware about any active bridges and breadges lifecycle defined by UI.
-To solve this problem there a BridgeManager.
+To solve this problem there is a BridgeManager.
 BridgeManager act as a catalog of active bridges.
 Core can allways iterate through all registered bridges and update all of them.
+Please note, not all bridges participate in BridgeManager.

 ## Bridges for core functionality